-connection between sound and symbol (e.g. graphic/pictorial notation). -Record the composition in any way appropriate that recognises the connection between sound and symbol (e.g. graphic/pictorial notation).
-Component 7: Performance Knowledge - A performance is sharing music.
+Skills - Help create at least one simple melody using one, three or five different notesPlan and create a section of music that can be performed within the context of the unit songTalk about how it was createdListen to and reflect upon the developing composition and make musical decisions about pulse, rhythm, pitch, dynamics and tempoRecord the composition in any way appropriate that recognises the connection between sound and symbol (e.g. graphic/pictorial notation). -Notation: recognise the connection between sound and symbol Skills - Create simple melodies using up to five different notes and simple rhythms that work musically with the style of the Unit songExplain the keynote or home note and the structure of the melodyListen to and reflect upon the developing composition and make musical decisions about how the melody connects with the songRecord the composition in any way appropriate that recognises the connection between sound and symbol (e.g. graphic/pictorial notation).
+Component 7: : Performance , Knowledge - A performance is sharing music.
 Skills - Perform any of the nursery rhymes by singing and adding actions or dance. - Perform any nursery rhymes or songs adding a simple i nstrumental part. - Record the performance to talk about.
 Knowledge - A performance is sharing music with other people, called an audience. - A performance can be a special occasion and involve a class, a year group or a whole school. -An audience can include your parents and friends.
-Skills - Choose a song they have learnt from the Scheme and perform it. -They can add their ideas to the performance. - Record the performance and say how they were feeling about it.
+Skills - Choose a song they have learnt from the Scheme and perform it. -They can add their ideas to the performance.
 Knowledge - To know and be able to talk about: - Performing is sharing music with other people, an audience - A performance doesn't have to be a drama!
-It can be to one person or to each other -You need to know and have planned everything that will be performed -You must sing or rap the words clearly and play with confidence -A performance can be a special occasion and involve an audience including of people you don't know -It is planned and different for each occasion -It involves communicating feelings, thoughts and ideas about the song/music Skills - To choose what to perform and create a programme. -Present a musical performance designed to capture the audience.
-Knowledge - To know and be able to talk about: -Performing is sharing music with other people, an audience with belief - A performance doesn't have to be a drama!
-It can be to one person or to each other - Everything that will be performed must be planned and learned -You must sing or rap the words clearly and play with confidence - A performance can be a special occasion and involve an audience including of people you don't know - It is planned and different for each occasion - A performance involves communicating ideas, thoughts and feelings about the song/music Skills - To choose what to perform and create a programme To communicate the meaning of the words and clearly articulate them.

--To communicate the meaning of the words and clearly articulate them. - To talk about the best place to be when performing and how to stand or sit. -To record the performance and say how they were feeling, what they were pleased with what they would change and why. - To talk about the venue and how to use it to best effect To record the performance and compare it to a previous performance To discuss and talk musically about it - "What went well?" and "It would have been even better if?" -- --- ---
+It can be to one person or to each other -You need to know and have planned everything that will be performed -You must sing or rap the words clearly and play with confidence - A performance can be a special occasion and involve an audience including of people you don't know Knowledge - To know and be able to talk about: -Performing is sharing music with other people, an audience with belief - A performance doesn't have to be a drama!
+It can be to one person or to each other - Everything that will be performed must be planned and learned -You must sing or rap the words clearly and play with confidence - A performance can be a special occasion and involve an audience including of people you don't know the performance and say were feeling about it. -It is planned and occasion -It involves commuthoughts and ideas song/music occasion nicating feelings, -A performance involves Skills - To choose and create a progresent a musical designed to capture.
+To communicate the words and clearly of a talk about the when performing a consit.
+To record the perhow they were feed were pleased with change and why. amme. performance e the audience. he meaning of the articulate them. best place to be nd how to stand rformance and say ling, what they and create a programme. - To communicate the meaning of the words and clearly articulate them. - To talk about the venue and how to use it to best effect. - To record the performance and compare it to a previous performance. - To discuss and talk musically about it - "What went well?" and "It would have been even better if?"